 The density of a proposal must not impact on the quality of place.
-Architects must actively respond to any challenges posed by introducing high density schemes, creating innovative designs that enhance their surroundings and deliver quality, functional internal and external environments that support health and well-being.
+Architects must actively respond to any challenges posed by introducing high density schemes, creating innovative designs that enhance their surroundings and deliver quality, functional internal and external environments that support health and wellbeing.

-Further guidance on increasing densities, whilst retaining quality is detailed in City Notes LW-1 & LW-2 of the Living & Working Manual.
+Further guidance on increasing densities, whilst retaining guality is detailed in City Notes LW-1 and LW-2 of the Living and Working Manual.

-Layout and Orientation
+Layout and orientation